eMedicine Specialties > General Surgery > Abdomen

 Hydatid cysts

-Medical therapy with antihydatid agents, albendazole and mebendazole, is relatively ineffective.
+Medical therapy with antihydatid agents (albendazole and mebendazole) is relatively ineffective.
 These drugs are used as adjuvant treatment, but they do not replace surgical or percutaneous therapy.
 In surgically treated patients, the use of antihydatid agents is generally given perioperatively; continuation is limited to those who have spillage of cyst fluid at the time of operation or to those with cyst rupture.
 Antihydatid agents are used in conjunction with percutaneous treatment.
-Medical therapy should be started 4 days prior to percutaneous treatment and continued either for 1 month (albendazole) or for 3 months (mebendazole), according to the World Health Organization recommendations.
+Medical therapy should be started 4 days before percutaneous treatment and continued either for 1 month (albendazole) or for 3 months (mebendazole), according to the World Health Organization (WHO) recommendations.

 This percutaneous treatment with sclerosing agents was introduced in the 1980s.
 Since that time, its use in the treatment of hydatid cysts has been somewhat controversial.
 However, as this technique has become more common and its safety and efficacy have been reported in the literature, it has been increasingly accepted as a treatment option for hydatid disease.
-The World Health Organization currently supports PAIR as an effective alternative to surgery, although its use is limited.
+The WHO has supported PAIR as an effective alternative to surgery, though its use is limited.

 • Nonechoic lesion greater than or equal to 5 cm in diameter